grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 ## Set up a local Grafana instance

-In this tutorial, you configure {{< param "PRODUCT_NAME" >}} to collect logs from your local computer and send them to Loki.
+In this tutorial, you configure {{< param "PRODUCT_NAME" >}} to collect logs from your local machine and send them to Loki.
 You can use the following Docker Compose file to set up a local Grafana instance.
 This Docker Compose file includes Loki and Prometheus configured as data sources.